-BUDGET AND TIMELINE
+BUDGET

-Total budget £5,500

-- to cover all equipment, travel and expenses and collaborator fees for anyone that you would like to work with eg: audio artist, sound designer, animator.
+Total budget £6,000 - to cover your fee, and all equipment, travel and expenses and collaborator fees for anyone that you would like to work with eg: sound designer, illustrator.
 (If you are proposing a collaboration with another artist please include their details and link to portfolio in your proposal.)